 - a.
 Document carefully what is possible to accomplish in light of the disaster and what is impossible. - 4.
 Unaffected areas can assist areas affected - a.
 Staff can be relocated to cover another circuit where staff are personally impacted or overwhelmed - b.
-Specialists can help supervise in other circuits - c.
-Volunteers (especially retired CD workers) could be used to assure safety of children
+Local leadership can provide support and/or help supervise in other circuits as appropriate - c.
+Use members of the multi-disciplinary team to ensure child safety if appropriate.